SRH-Heidelberg-University/Mistral-RAG/README.md

 SRH-CHATBOT is a sophisticated chatbot system tailored for university environments, designed to deliver efficient and precise responses by utilizing cutting-edge technologies such as Meta Llama2, Mistral and Pinecone.
 Engineered for simplicity and scalability, it is ideally suited for diverse university-related applications, from streamlining administrative tasks and improving operational efficiency to facilitating interactive learning environments for students and faculty.
 This chatbot aims to transform communication within the university, ensuring that information and academic support are more accessible and effective for the entire university community.

 ## Getting Started
-Follow these steps to get a copy of Mistral Internal Search up and running on your local machine for development and testing purposes.
+To get a working instance of Mistral Internal Search for development and testing purposes, follow the below instructions.

 ### Prerequisites
 - **Anaconda**: Download and install Anaconda from the [official Anaconda website](https://www.anaconda.com/products/individual).